 Law school loan repayment plan options

-Whether or not you qualify for a law school loan forgiveness or assistance program, the Department of Education’s income-driven repayment plans can help you better afford your monthly payments.
+Whether or not you qualify for a law school loan forgiveness or assistance program, the Department of Education’s income-driven repayment plans can help you better afford your monthly loan payments.

 There are four repayment plans to choose from based on your financial need.
 Each plan lowers your monthly payment to a certain percentage of your income and extends your repayment term.
 If you still have a balance after your extended term ends, your remaining balance is forgiven.